frontendweb-sg/notes/python/types/dict.md

 In `Python`,

-a dictionary is a built-in data structure that is used to store collections of items, where each item is a key-value pair.
+A dictionary is a built-in data structure that is used to store collections of items, where each item is a key-value pair.

-Dictionaries are `unordered`, `mutable`, and `indexed`.
+A dictionary is a collection which is `ordered`\*, `changeable` and do `not allow duplicates`.

 They are defined by enclosing a comma-separated list of key-value pairs within curly braces `{}`, where each pair is separated by a colon `:`.